marc2332/bliss/doc/docs/config_mg.md

                 simct2
                 simct3

-One or many measurement group(s) can be passed as argument to a `scan` or `ct` procedure to indicate which counters to use:
+One or many measurement groups can be passed as argument to a `scan` or `ct` procedure to indicate, which counters to use:

     CYRIL [20]: print(MG1.available, MG2.available)         #  4 counters defined
     ['simct2', 'simct3'] ['simct4', 'simct5']